tonethar/IGME-330-Spring-2021/projects/project-2-breakout-groups.md

 Project #1 "One-liner" description: (ex "A restaurant finder for hungry people") Questions to answer as a group:
 1) List 3 or 4 features such an app must have to be meet the objective of its "One-liner" and make it "portfolio worthy" (or nearly so)

 2) Describe how the current version of the app is making progress towards being portfolio worthy:
   i) How well does the app serve its purpose?
 Is it obvious who the audience is? ii) Can you figure out how to use it? iii) Does it have all the controls it needs?
 Are they sensible/well-labeled? iv) Is localStorage working properly?
-Can you reset the experience? iv) Is the visual design pleasing?
-(C.R.A.P.)
+Can you reset the experience?
-v) Does it stand out in some way from existing class examples? vi) Peek at the code.
+  v) Is the visual design pleasing?
+(C.R.A.P.) vi) Does it stand out in some way from existing class examples? vii) Peek at the code.
 (Use the Sources tab in the Dev Tools).
 Is it clean and easy to read?
-Well commented? vii) Anything else that might help improve the project and make it “portfolio-worthy”?
+Well commented? viii) Anything else that might help improve the project and make it “portfolio-worthy”?

 Project #2 Author(s):